igortauhan/dotfiles/README.md

 > These dotfiles use [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme, make sure you have some [nerd fonts](https://github.com/ryanoasis/nerd-fonts) installed
 >
 > If the zinit installation is stuck at ***INFO: Updating $HOME/.zshrc(10 lines of code, at the bottom)*** just type enter
+>
+> Open Neovim, runs: :PackerSync to install all Plugins, restart and runs: :TSInstall all to install Treesitter highlighting.

 - Clone the repo
 - Inside the repo folder, run -> rake install